kex-24/kex-ric-2/model-task.md

 For the second exercise of INDA, you are going to practice modeling objects in Java.
 You are going to acquaint yourself with the components of a Java class.

 ### 💀 Deadline
-This work should be completed before the exercise, on **Friday 15th September**.
+This work should be completed before the next exercise.

 ### 👩‍🏫 Instructions
 For instructions on how to do and submit the assignment, please see the